As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World: Anime

 An anime television series adaptation was announced on May 9, 2023.
 It is produced by Studio Mother and directed by Takao Kato, with scripts written by Yasuhiro Nakanishi, character designs handled by Yūko Yahiro, and music composed by Kujira Yumemi.
 The series aired from April 7 to June 23, 2024, on the brand new Agaru Anime programming block on all JNN affiliates, including CBC and TBS.
 The opening theme song is "Blue Days" (ブルーデイズ) performed by True, while the ending theme song is "Finally" performed by Kana Hanazawa.
 Crunchyroll streamed the series worldwide outside of East Asia.
 Medialink licensed the series in East (excluding China and Japan) and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

 Following the final episode of the first season, a second season was announced, which aired from September 29 to December 22 of the same year, on the same programming block.
 The opening theme song is "Skillawake" (stylized in all-caps) performed by PassCode, while the ending theme song is "Familiar" performed by Yuki Tanaka.

 A third season was announced after the airing the final episode of the second season.
+Produced by GeyeG Pictures, the season premiered on September 27, 2026, on the same programming block.
+The opening theme song is "Still Water" performed by Rico Sasaki, while the ending theme song is "Hibi o Koete" (日々を越えて) performed by Akuruyo no Hitsuji.

 Reception

-By November 2021, the web novel has over 30 million views.

 In the 2021 Next Manga Award, the manga won the U-Next Prize and ranked 18th in the web manga category.
+By November 2021, the web novel had been viewed more than 30 million times.
+By September 2024, the series had five million copies in circulation.

 Richard Eisenbeis wrote in Anime News Network that the anime's first episodes are "simple and predictable pattern".
 He noted that the introduction of Lysia "breaks the pattern things get more interesting" adding that Ars' reaction to Lysia's ability makes his weakness clear, thus, adding stakes and drama to the story.
 He concludes that the anime blends comedy and heartwarming moments, highlighting the hope that one good leader can bring peace and prosperity to a failing empire.